Dental Fillings

 In summary, while fillings and inlays/onlays both serve to restore damaged teeth, they differ in terms of the size of the restoration, the method of placement and the materials used.
 Fillings are typically used for smaller cavities and are placed directly into the prepared tooth, while inlays/onlays are custom-made restorations that are fabricated outside of the mouth and then bonded to the tooth surface.

-Who needs Dental Fillings?
+Who needs?
 Why we need?

 Dental fillings are most commonly used to cure cavities, also known as dental caries or tooth rot.
 Cavities are caused by the deposition of plaque, a sticky film of bacteria that builds on teeth, as well as the ingestion of sugary foods and drinks.
 Plaque bacteria produce acids that erode tooth enamel over time, resulting in the creation of cavities.